 Principle 1 does not apply to packetized data that is in transit across borders under Principle 5.
 Principle 1 is also limited by Principle 6 with respect to data that is responsive in foreign legal proceedings.
+Principle 1 thus focuses on the conduct of actors within its territorial boundaries.

-- Principle 2: A nation usually has nonexclusive jurisdiction over, and may apply its privacy and data protection laws to, the processing of personal data inextricably linked to its territory. - Comment a: Principle 2 focuses on the location of data processing, as opposed to the location of data subjects and organizations, which is the subject of Principle 1.
+Principle 2: A nation usually has nonexclusive jurisdiction over, and may apply its privacy and data protection laws to, the processing of personal data inextricably linked to its territory.

+Comment a: Principle 2 focuses on the location of data processing, as opposed to the location of data subjects and organizations, which is the subject of Principle 1.
 Principle 1 rests upon the proposition that a state may exercise its jurisdiction over and apply its laws to those who control personal data, or whose personal data is targeted, provided they are established in its territory.
-Where this is not the case, Principle 2 determines under which conditions the processing activities of a data processor fall within the application of a state's jurisdiction and laws. - Comment b: Principle 2 accepts the GDPR's definition of data processing as "any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction." - Comment c: As with Principle 1, the data processing must have a sufficient nexus with the territory of the nation for it to assert its jurisdiction and apply its laws.
+Where this is not the case, Principle 2 determines under which conditions the processing activities of a data processor fall within the application of a state's jurisdiction and laws.

+Comment b: Principle 2 accepts the idea that "processing" may be broadly defined and is not limited to analytic uses of data.
+As the GDPR explains, data processing may be "any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction."

+As with Principle 1, the data processing must have a sufficient nexus with the territory of the nation for it to assert its jurisdiction and apply its laws.
 This Principle may not apply when the level of processing is merely ministerial or incidental to activities of a foreign data controller that predominantly take place outside the country.
-As the Court of Justice of the European Union has recognized, if the activities of an entity in a country are "inextricably linked" to the processing of data carried out by a foreign data controller, that country's laws may apply to the data processing by the foreign controller.
-Where, for example, the contact with a country is limited to the mere collection of data, without any further processing in the territory, that country should ordinarily defer to the jurisdiction with the greater interest in the data
+For example, the Court of Justice of the European Union has recognized that if the activities of an entity in a country are "inextricably linked" to the processing of data carried out by a foreign data controller, that country's laws may apply to the data processing by the foreign controller.31 Where, for example, the contact with a country is limited to the mere collection of data, without any further processing in the territory, that country